-Mt Bromo Photography Guide from a maniac who spent a month shooting it!
+Mt Bromo Photography Guide from a madman who spent a month shooting it!

 Learn the ins and outs of shooting at Mt Bromo to make the most of your photos at this stunning location.
 Having spend over a month here shooting almost every day, I have learned a lot about the location and challenges.
 I have visited pretty much every viewpoint and shot day and night from all over the place.
 For all of you photographers out there who are planning to take some great photos here and will likely have much less time than I had, I will share my experiences and tips in this Mt Bromo Photography Guide, so you can make the most of your time and opportunities!